The Minimization of Random Hypergraphs: Introduction

-Our structural findings have algorithmic implications for the computation of the minimization $\min(\Hyp)$ from an input hypergraph $\Hyp$.
-Let us discuss two examples in the context of fine-grained complexity and data profiling.
-There are reasons to believe that there exists no minimization algorithm running in time \mbox{$m^{2-\varepsilon}{\cdot}\poly(n)$} for any $\varepsilon > 0$ on $m$-edge, $n$-vertex hypergraphs.
-The reason is as follows.
-The Sperner Family problem is to decide whether $\Hyp$ comprises two edges such that one is contained in the other, i.e., whether $|\min(\Hyp)| < |\Hyp|$.
-It is equivalent under subquadratic reductions to the more prominent Orthogonal Vectors problem~\cite{Borassi2016IntoTheSquare,Gao2018CompletenessFO}.
-Hence, a truly subquadratic algorithm would falsify the Orthogonal Vectors Conjecture\footnote{ Precisely, we mean the Orthogonal Vectors Conjecture for moderate dimensions~\cite{Gao2018CompletenessFO}. } and in turn the Strong Exponential Time Hypothesis~\cite{Williams2005SETHtoOV}.
-Partitioning the edges by the number of vertices and processing them in order of increasing cardinality gives an algorithm running in $\Or(mn |\min(\Hyp)| + mn)$, which is $\Or(m^2 n)$ in the worst case.
-However, when looking at the average-case complexity for $\B_{n,m,p}$ we get a run time of $\Or(mn \Ev[ \nwspace |\min(\B_{n,m,p})| \nwspace] + mn)$.
-Our main result thus implies that the algorithm is subquadratic for all $m$ beyond the phase transition and even linear for $m$ above $1/(1-p)^n$, see Theorem~\ref{thm:properties_Bnpk} for a precise statement.
+Regarding our main topic of hypergraphs, our structural insights have algorithmic implications for the task of actually computing the minimization $\min(\Hyp)$ of an input hypergraph $\Hyp$.
+We give two examples from fine-grained complexity as well as data profiling.
+There is reason to believe that there exists no minimization algorithm running in time \mbox{$\Or(m^{2-\varepsilon}) \cdot \poly(n)$} for any $\varepsilon > 0$ on \mbox{$m$-edge}, \mbox{$n$-vertex} hypergraphs.
+The argument uses the Sperner Family problem, which is to decide whether $\Hyp$ contains two edges such that one is contained in the other, that is, whether $|\min(\Hyp)| < |\Hyp|$.
+The latter is equivalent to the, arguably more prominent, Orthogonal Vectors problem studied in fine-grained complexity.
+A truly subquadratic algorithm for the minimization would thus falsify the Orthogonal Vectors Conjecture and in turn the Strong Exponential Time Hypothesis (SETH), resulting in a major breakthrough in Boolean satisfiability.
+On the other hand, partitioning the edges of the hypergraph $\Hyp$ by their cardinality and processing them in order of increasing cardinality gives an $\Or(mn \nwspace |\min(\Hyp)|)$-time algorithm, which is $\Or(m^2 \nwspace n)$ in the worst case.
+When looking at the average-case complexity for the $\B_{n,m,p}$ distribution, we get a run time of $\Or(mn \Ev[ \nwspace |\min(\B_{n,m,p})| \nwspace])$.
+Our results therefore show that the algorithm is subquadratic on average for all $m$ beyond the phase transition, it is even linear for $m$ larger than $1/(1-p)^n$.